Admission Criteria and Application

 Language requirements

-The program is taught entirely in English.
-Therefore, excellent English language skills are required to follow the master’s program in data science.
-English language certificates (e.g., TOEFL, IELTS, etc.) are welcome but not compulsory.
+The Master’s program is taught entirely in English.
+As such, candidates must have strong English language skills.
+English language certificates (e.g. TOEFL, IELTS) are welcome but not required.

 Financial support

-Financial support is available primarily through the Research Scholars MSc program, which provides financial support from the first days of studies and is open to all students.
-It gives a student an opportunity to work on research projects in one of the laboratories of our school.
-Additionally, EPFL awards a small number of Master Excellence Fellowships that provide financial support.
+Financial support is primarily available through the Research Scholars MSc program, which provides funding from the start of studies and offers opportunities to work on research projects in one of the school’s laboratories.
+Additionally, EPFL awards a limited number of Master Excellence Fellowships, which provide financial support.
 Students can also arrange research assistantships paid by the hour in direct communication with the professor of the hosting laboratory; these are part-time during the semester and up to full time during the holidays.
-Hourly research may commence from the start of studies for Swiss and EU students or after an initial six-month period for all remaining students.
+Swiss and EU students can start working from the beginning of their studies, while non-EU students may start after an initial six-month period.

 Apply